TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/connectivity-other.md

 ## **Recommended Steps**

-* In April 2020, Azure Databricks added **a new unique per-workspace URL for each workspace**.
-This per-workspace URL has the following format:
+* In April 2020, Azure Databricks added a new unique per-workspace URL for each workspace, which uses the following format:

     ```
     adb-<workspace-id>.<random-number>.azuredatabricks.net